s4ichi/region_based_mini_ml/README.md

-# Region ML (pseudonym)
+# Region based mini ML

-This repository contains the implementation of region based meta language.
+This repository contains the implementation of region inference for meta language.

-# How2use
+# Usage

 ## Required